free5gc/free5gc.github.io/docs/blog/network_slice.md

 6. `ssh` into the VNF instances to make the necessary configuration for each VNF and start the free5GC VNF.
 7. Voila!
 Now we have a fully functional free5GC network slice

 There are many other ways to set up a network slice.
-For example, we can deploy VNFs that are of the same network slice on different VIM, or we can deploy all the network slices on the same VIM, as long as it is specified in the VNFDs.
+For example, we can deploy VNFs of the same network slice on different VIMs, or we can deploy all the network slices on the same VIM, as long as it is specified in the VNFDs.

 ## About
 Hi, my name is Daniel Hsieh.
 I am a CS major graduate student.
 My research field is network slicing.
-If there are any questions about the article please feel free to contact.
+If there are any questions about the article, please feel free to contact.
 * email: e657shai@gmail.com

 ## Reference